 Many eBay sellers face challenges when recording their sales transactions in QuickBooks.
-Various types of transactions come out as a result of selling on eBay, and all of them need to be accurately accounted for.
+Selling on eBay implies that you need to deal with various types of transactions, and all of them need to be accurately accounted for.

-According to the statistics, eBay sales in the United States increased by 33% in 2020.
-As sales increased, eBay sellers received more transactions to report.
-The only problem is – bookkeeping still can be the most confusing and time-consuming part of doing business on eBay, and one of the most significant ones.
+As eBay sales increase, sellers receive more transactions to report.
+The problem is – bookkeeping can be the most confusing and time-consuming part of doing business on eBay, and one of the most significant ones.

-There’s a popular misconception, that an Excel spreadsheet is the only thing you need to know how your business is going.
-But if manually recording eBay sales works for you now, it most likely will be a nightmare in the future when your business has grown to hundreds of daily transactions.
-Therefore, the optimization of the e-commerce accounting process is relevant for every eBay seller with more than 1 transaction per day.
+There’s a popular misconception that an Excel spreadsheet is the only thing you need to know how your business is going.
+But if manually recording eBay sales works for you at the beginning, it most likely will be a nightmare in the future when your business has grown to hundreds of daily transactions.
+Therefore, optimization of the ecommerce accounting process is relevant for every eBay seller with more than one transaction per day.

-Many eBay sellers start to do the accounting in QuickBooks Online hoping to press one button and forget forever about the horrors of the bookkeeping process.
-But “miracles” happen to those, who know how to use eBay and QuickBooks combination to the fullest.
-This article was created to become your pocket navigator on the road from eBay to QuickBooks.
-Continue reading to learn how to get maximum out of the smart eBay and QuickBooks integration and find out a new level of automation for your online business.
-You’ll find solutions for getting accurate reports on eBay sales, setting up convenient categorization processes, and easy reconciliation.
-Here’s what we’re going learn about:
+Many eBay sellers start to do the accounting in QuickBooks Online, hoping to press one button and forget forever about the horrors of the bookkeeping process.
+But miracles happen to those who know how to use eBay and QuickBooks integration to the fullest.

 Understand eBay tax obligations which need to be recorded

 If you sell on eBay, you should pay attention to the responsibility you have for paying taxes.
-Every eBay seller should comply with all applicable tax laws and ideally should inform overseas buyers about import charges they pay when receiving the item.
+Every eBay seller should comply with all applicable tax laws and, ideally, should inform overseas buyers about the import charges they pay when receiving the item.
 Depending on where your customer came from, your tax-related responsibilities may include paying applicable sales taxes, Goods and Services Tax, Value Added Tax, etc.

 Enter an eBay refund in QuickBooks